rexfng/reach-pokemon-demo/README.md

 DELIVERABLE
 1. You must deploy it and share your project via git.

-##Instructions
-1. This assignment is open-ended.
+This assignment is open-ended.
 Feel free to use any languages, webserver, build tools, libraries and framework.
 You do not need to write any unit test.